Updated: February 11, 2026

 What Businesses Need to File Forms 1094/1095-C?

 Only businesses with 50 or more full-time employees need to file these forms.
-To determine if you are required to file, the IRS looks at your average number of employees from the year before.
+Under the ACA, a full-time employee is, for a calendar month, an employee employed on average at least 30 hours of service per week, or 130 hours of service per month.
+To determine if you are required to file, the IRS looks at your average number of full-time employees from the prior year.
+Look-back and monthly measurement methods are used to determine the full-time employee count.

 Here's a quick example.
 Imagine that you had 40 full-time employees all year long, but during November and December, you had 60 full-time employees.
-Your average number of employees for the year was 43 so you don't have to file these forms.
+Your average number of full-time employees for the year was 43, so you don't have to file these forms.

 How to Complete Form 1095-C

-You need to complete Form 1095-C (Employer-Provided Health Insurance Offer and Coverage) on behalf of all of your full-time employees who were eligible for health insurance coverage through your business.
-Give them this form whether or not they used your health insurance plan.
+If you are an ALE, you need to complete Form 1095-C (Employer-Provided Health Insurance Offer and Coverage) on behalf of all of your full-time employees who were eligible for health insurance coverage through your business in any one month throughout the prior year.
+Give or send them this form whether or not they used your health insurance plan.

 Deadlines for Form 1095-C

-The deadline to provide Form 1095-C to your employees is January 31st of the year following the year you offered them health insurance.
-You can give your employees the form or postmark it by the due date.
+The deadline to provide Form 1095-C to your employees is January 31st (extended automatically to March 2nd if you paper file and March 31st if you e-file) of the year following the year you offered them health insurance.
+You can hand deliver the form to your employees or postmark it by the due date.
+If you obtain your employees’ consent to receive Form 1095-C electronically, you can send it securely via email.
 In some cases, you can provide the form on your website, but you should make sure that your employees know how to access it.

 How to Complete Form 1094-C